Trixian/Trixian/README.md

 - 👋 Hi, I’m @Trixian
-- 👀 I’m interested in learning programming (front-end developer/application design/ maybe even security or ethical hacking.
-I'm still figuring out where my interest lies.
+- 👀 I’m interested in learning programming (Fullstack deveoloper / Dev in the making).
 I'm a rookie at so many things, yet it all feels so familiar.
 I used to be a computer nerd when I was younger.
 - 🌱 I’m currently looking for ways to start and learn more about this new new career im pursuing.
 I decided to simply start somewhere, so I recently started learning python and I'll see what happens.